radiasoft/container-beamsim/README.md

   worldwide to create distributed soft real-time control systems for scientific instruments such as a particle accelerators, telescopes and other large scientific experiments.
+* [HYPRE](https://rsft.us/beamsim/hypre) is an open source library of linear solvers makes possible larger, more detailed simulations by solving problems faster than traditional methods at large scales.
+It offers a comprehensive suite of scalable solvers for large-scale scientific simulation, featuring parallel multigrid methods for both structured and unstructured grid problems.
 * [JSPEC](https://rsft.us/beamsim/jspec) is an open
   source C++ package for numerical simulations on the electron cooling process, including the intrabeam scattering (IBS) effect, developed